mikepan/GameEngineBook/text/09-Publishing.md

 If you are using Python scripts to load a file from the computer, you should always use the "os" module (os.path.sep, os.path.join, …) to handle these files' locations.

-\*\*\* Begin Note

-It's Never Too Late to Make It Right
+>**It's Never Too Late to Make It Right**
+>

-If you forgot to save your file before appending assets, or missed the "Relative Path" option in the load menu, don't worry.
+>If you forgot to save your file before appending assets, or missed the "Relative Path" option in the load menu, don't worry.
 There is an option in the file menu that helps rearrange the assets' file paths:

-File > External Data > Make all Paths Relative
+> `File > External Data > Make all Paths Relative`

-\*\*\* End Note

 ## Packing <a id="Packing"></a>